zdcthomas/reunion/alter_readme.md

 ## Tasks

 We're developing a small application to split expenses after a group of friends get together for a reunion.
-This will track how much each person spent on a particular activity, how much each person owed, and ultimately print out a summary of how much each person owes or is owed.
+This will track how much each person spent on a particular activity, how much each person owes across all activities, and ultimately print out a summary of how much each person owes or is owed.

 Use tests to drive your development.

 ### Iteration 1: Creating Activities

 Add to the existing Activity class so that it supports the following functionality.

 * An Activity has a name
-* An Activity has participants, participants have a name and an amount they've paid
+* An Activity has participants
+  * participants are represented with a hash and have a name and an amount they've paid for that activity
 * You can get the total cost of an activity

 ### Iteration 2: Activity Calculations

 Add to the Activity class so that it supports the following functionality.
 Note, it is assumed that the cost of each activity is split evenly between all participants.

-* You can split the check
+* You can split the cost of an activity
-* You can find out how much each person is owed
+* You can find out how much each person is owed/owes
   * If a participant paid less than their fair share they owe a positive amount.
   * If a participant paid more than their fair share they owe a negative amount (meaning they are owed money).